-Walkers that babies stand in and use their feet to push around have been banned in Canada since 2004 because they have led to many injuries.
-Plus, they don’t actually help babies learn to walk because they don’t allow them to practise all the balance and strength skills they need for independent walking, say experts.
+Baby walkers that babies stand in and use their feet to push around have been banned in Canada since 2004 because they have led to many injuries.
+Plus, they don’t actually help babies learn to walk because they don’t allow them to practice all of the balance and strength skills they need for independent walking, say experts.

 Shoes don’t help babies learn to walk, says Cummings.
 Rather, your baby can go barefoot or wear non-slip socks or slippers around the house.
 When you are outside and need to protect those sweet feet, choose footwear that’s the right size, with flexible rubber soles for proper support.

-What should I do if my baby is a late walker?
+Should I call the doctor if my baby is a late walker?

 When it comes to baby milestones, it’s natural to compare your little one to other kids their age.
 But it’s a much better idea to check with your doctor, who can evaluate your child’s overall development, which includes gross and fine motor skills, language and socialization.
 It’s generally about context, says Cummings.

 If your child is 12 months old and shows no interest in crawling or pulling themselves up, the doctor may want to investigate.
 On the other hand, if a child is 15 months old and not walking alone yet but has met other milestones for crawling and cruising, it’s usually not a cause for concern.

 Your doctor may refer you to a physiotherapist, particularly if your baby is getting close to 18 months.
 The physiotherapist may check for a variety of things, including decreased flexibility on one side of the body, which could be a sign of orthopaedic or neurological issues.
 It could be something as simple as your child has a bigger-than-average head, which means it might take them a bit longer to find their balance.

 “Every once in a while, I’ll see a child who raises some concerns, but mostly it’s about providing reassurance to parents and giving strategies to encourage movement,” says Zahary.